Thing My Calvinist Pastor Said #3: Even Babies are Wicked

 And so I ask, who is right?
 God or Calvinists?

 [Update: Calvinists quote verses like these from the Psalms to prove that babies are as wicked as everyone else: "Even from birth the wicked go astray; from the womb they are wayward, spreading lies" (Psalm 58:3) and "Surely I was sinful at birth, sinful from the time my mother conceived me" (Psalm 51:5).
 David wrote the first one against unjust men and the second one after Nathan confronted him about his affair with Bathsheba.
 Neither are necessarily meant to be a theological point that "babies are wicked."
-But Calvinists use these to "prove" their idea of total depravity, that even babies are wicked, unrepentant, rebellious-against-God sinners.

-But the interesting thing is that I just found a verse that shares what God - not David - says about this: "... for the imagination of man's heart is evil from his youth ..."
+But I just found a verse that shares what God - not David - says about this: "... for the imagination of man's heart is evil from his youth ..."
 (Genesis 8:21, KJV).
 God doesn't say that people are wicked from birth, but from their "youth."
 And "youth" doesn't necessarily mean "infancy/childhood" because this word is also used in Psalm 127:4 which talks about "children of the youth," children from one's youth.
 Babies and small children cannot have children.
 Grown people have children.
 Therefore, "youth" in these verses is more about being older, grown, beyond adolescence.

 My point is that God says not that we are wicked from birth, as Calvinists say, but from our youth.
 (He doesn't hold sins against infants and children, those He calls "innocent."
 His grace covers them before they are old enough to know right from wrong, to consciously decide between right and wrong.)

 In addition, the KJV - the more reliable translation, see this post - translates Psalm 51:5 differently: "Behold, I was shapen in iniquity; and in sin did my mother conceive me."
 It does not say that David was sinful from birth but that he was conceived in sin.
-It is not a comment about the depravity of babies but about the sin-filled world that babies are born into or about David's mother's sin which led to his conception (or at least his belief that she sinned).
+It is not a comment about the depravity of babies but about the sin-filled world that babies are born into, or about David's mother's sin which led to his conception (or at least his belief that she sinned).
 Big difference!

 God Himself repeatedly contradicts Calvinism's idea of total depravity and wicked babies.